Girls und Panzer das Finale: Production

-During the production of the second film in the series, Girls und Panzer das Finale: Part 2, the staff used Unreal Engine 4 for the jungle match between Ōarai Girls' Academy and Chihatan Gakuen.
-In May 2019, Mizushima revealed that the film would be seven minutes longer than the first film.
+Director Tsutomu Mizushima began working on the second film, titled Girls und Panzer das Finale: Part 2, in December 2017.
+The staff used Unreal Engine 4 for the jungle match between Ōarai Girls' Academy and Chihatan Gakuen.
+Mizushima confirmed in May 2019 that the film was seven minutes longer than Part 1.
+The film was completed in June 2019.
 Sentai Filmworks revealed the English staff and dub cast for the film in December 2021.

-The third film in the series, Girls und Panzer das Finale: Part 3, continued its production despite the ongoing COVID-19 pandemic, with Mizushima stating that the staff started to edit the film and prepare for the cast's dialogue recording in May 2020.
+In May 2020, production for the third film, titled Girls und Panzer das Finale: Part 3, was confirmed to be continuing amidst the COVID-19 pandemic, with Mizushima stating that the staff had begun to edit the film and prepare for the cast's dialogue recording.
+The dubbing began in September 2020 and was completed the following month.
+The film was completed in March 2021.
 Sentai Filmworks revealed the English staff and dub cast for the film in December 2022.